chadwhitacre/openpath/2025/fizzy-should-be-fair-source/index.md

 1. **Protection against enshittification**.
 If a company loses its way with a product, the community or another company can pick up with a version prior to when the decay set in, and carry it forward in a different direction.
 1. **Protection against vendor disappearance**.
-If the original producer goes out of business, it's guaranteed that others can carry it forward unencumbered.
+If the original product owner goes fully out of business, it's guaranteed that others can carry it forward unencumbered.

 David himself identifies the problems that DOSP solves: